rioualen/edam-portfolio-mm/_docs/02-finding.md

 ### Missing concept

-- If the desired concept does not seem to be available in EDAM, consider the following:
+If a given concept does not seem to be available in EDAM, consider the following:

 - Is there a related concept or a synonym?
 If so, the corresponding entry can be edited to include a new synonym or edit its definition where relevant.
 - Is it available in other ontologies?
 BioPortal and OLS allow navigating numerous ontologies and search for specific terms.
 - Is it in the scope of EDAM?
 If it is out of scope or too specific, you may want to consider other domain ontologies such as EFO, MeSH, SO…
 - If it belongs in EDAM, what would be its parent class?
 A new concept should be a specialisation of its parent.

 Depending on these elements, you may want to edit an existing concept or suggest the addition of a new one.
-Guidelines are provided below.
+Guidelines are provided in the following sections.